TN 12th Result 2026 Without Registration Number — What to Do If You Lost Your Hall Ticket

 If none of the above methods work, here’s what to do:

-Visit your school in person as soon as possible — today itself if you can.
+Visit your school in person as soon as possible.
 The school principal or exam coordinator can officially provide your registration number.
-Carry your school ID card or any other identity proof when you go.
+But don’t forget to carry your school ID card or any other identity proof when you go.

 If school is completely unreachable, contact the Directorate of Government Examinations Tamil Nadu directly at dge.tn.gov.in.
 They have a helpline during result season for exactly these situations.